LGST-LAB/OpenVlasov6/README.md

 This is the best option if you want to use the latest GetFEM and Python features, or if you are not on Windows.
 To do this, first install the latest version of Python, and then follow the instructions on [getfem.org/install/install_linux.html](getfem.org/install/install_linux.html) to download and install from the GetFEM github repository.

-I personally use the configure options
+It is recommended to use the configure options
 ```
 --with-blas=openblas --with-optimization=-O2 --with-pic --enable-python --disable-matlab --disable-superlu --enable-mumps --disable-openmp
 ```